-Design engineering got underway in FY 2023 on the East Side Sewer Extension Project.
+Design engineering wrapped up and bids were let in FY 2024 on the East Side Sewer Extension Project.
 The project provides for the backbone infrastructure necessary to serve the Village's east sewer service area.
 It includes the installation of 1400 feet of carrier pipe under the river, force main and a regional lift station/pumping facility.
 The improvements will serve a 125-acre service area and provide capacity for over 500 residential and commercial users.
 The project is largely supported by State and Local Fiscal Recovery Funds and a grant administered through the Department of Commerce and Economic Opportunity.
-Construction on the project is expected to begin in FY 2024.
+Construction on the project is expected to begin in FY 2025.